 CUTOFF TOOLHOLDER.
 Made for use with an Elgin Toolworks 9" lathe compound such as illustrated on the above ALL ORIGINAL VINTAGE ELGIN LATHE.
 The toolbit cutting height is about 1.255" above the compound top.
 The toolholder may be cut down as required by milling the bottom surfaces of the main toolholder block.
 Accepts 2 different size cutoff bars, one of which is included. $100.

 Hardinge, Elmira, NY, USA, D9 toolholder.
 Height adjustable.
 Accepts 3/8" toolbits. $125.

 Spacers to extend the range of the Hardinge D9 height adjustable toolholder or D9 copies.
 They are surface ground.
 They are .200", .165" and .110" thick.
-They allow you to use smaller tool bits and still be able to bring the bits up to center height or they allow you to use the toolholder on a compound or whatever you may need more height. $20 each or 3 for $50
+They allow you to use smaller tool bits and still be able to bring the bits up to center height or they allow you to use the toolholder on a compound or wherever you may need more height. $50 each